 Find us on

-Based in a former Thatchers Yard, next to Salhouse Broad, my rural location both informs my work and provides me some of with the raw materials that I need to give a sense of place.
+Based in a former Thatchers Yard, next to Salhouse Broad, my rural location both informs my work and provides me some of with the raw materials that I need to give it a sense of place.
 Using locally sourced thatch from work on local roofs provides me with a beautiful glaze.

 My pots are mostly hand thrown using a variety of stoneware clays, ranging from porcelain to a high iron fleck combined with a love of surface pattern and texture, a Japanese influence resonates through my work.